See the Fishes at Hanauma Bay in the Hawaii Kai Area

 Makapuu Point Lighthouse Trail

-If you want an easy hike with view of the ocean, you can hike to the Makapuu Lighthouse.
+If you want an easy hike with view of the ocean, you can hike to the Makapuu Lighthouse (detailed guide here).
 It’s located further along Kalanianole Highway, east of Hanauma Bay, and at the eastern point of Oahu.
 This entire hiking path is paved, so it’s great for kids or casual hikers.
 I’ve even seen people taking their dogs walking here.
 It’s an open view the whole way (no bushes in your face!) and there is a view of the lighthouse and the ocean at the end.

 Sea Life Park